irenealgi/readbelow/_posts/2016-05-28-the-bell-jar-a-sense-of-possibility-and-the-anxiety-of-choice.md

 ---
 layout: post
-title: <em>The Bell Jar</em>, a sense of possibility and the anxiety of choice
+title: <em>The Bell Jar</em>, a sense of possibility and the anxiety caused by choice
 published: true
 ---